 Given the Issuer's focus on innovation, it places a high value on research and development ("R&D").
-In 2013 the Issuer spent USD 185 million (USD 182 million in 2012 and USD 175 million in 2011) in the area of market research and on innovation in the areas of process optimisation and product development at its Belgian R&D centre and across its zones.
+In 2014 the Issuer spent USD 217 million (USD 185 million in 2013 and USD 182 million in 2012) in the area of market research and on innovation in the areas of process optimisation and product development at its Belgian R&D centre and across its zones.

 R&D in process optimisation is primarily aimed at capacity increase (plant debottlenecking and addressing volume issues, while minimising capital expenditure), quality improvement and cost efficiency and at pursuing its Better World commitments to reduce its packaging material, energy and water consumption.
-Newly developed processes, materials and/or equipment are documented in best practices and shared across business zones.
+The Issuer announced on 5 June 2015 that it had reached a water use ratio of 3.2 hectolitres per hectolitre of production.
+Newly developed processes, materials and/or equipment are documented in best practices and shared across business segments.
 Current projects range from malting to bottling of finished products.